 TESS was first proposed in 2006 as a privately funded mission with financial backing from several institutions, including the Kavli Foundation, Google and donors at the Massachusetts Institute of Technology, according to NASA.
-It was eventually selected in 2013 as a mission in the Explorer program, which features large craft but do not exceed $200 million.
+It was eventually selected in 2013 as a mission in the Explorer program, which features large craft that do not exceed $200 million in launch costs.

-TESS will occupy a never-before-used orbit high above Earth, according to NASA.
-The elliptical orbit, called P/2, is exactly half of the moon's orbital period; this means that TESS will orbit Earth every 13.7 days.
-Its closest point to Earth (67,000 miles or 108,000 kilometers) is about triple the distance of geosynchronous orbit, where most communications satellites operate.
-When TESS reaches this point in its orbit, it will transmit data to ground stations; the process will take about three hours.
-Then TESS will pass through the Van Allen radiation belts to the highest point of its orbit, at 232,000 miles (373,000 km).
+TESS occupies a never-before-used orbit high above Earth, according to NASA.
+The elliptical orbit, called P/2, is exactly half the moon's orbital period, which means that TESS orbits Earth every 13.7 days.
+Its closest point to Earth (67,000 miles, or 108,000 kilometers) is about triple the distance of geosynchronous orbit, where most communications satellites operate.
+When TESS reaches this point in its orbit, it transmits data to ground stations in a process that takes about 3 hours.
+Then TESS passes through the Van Allen radiation belts to the highest point of its orbit, at 232,000 miles (373,000 km).

 The solar-powered spacecraft carries four 100-millimeter-wide cameras that provide wide fields of view, according to NASA.
-They will stare at a particular region of the sky for between 27 and 351 days each, before moving on to another area.
-(The length of time will be decided according to where the region is in the sky, MIT stated.)
+The cameras stare at a particular region of the sky for between 27 and 351 days each, before moving on to another area.
+(The length of time will be decided according to where the region is in the sky, MIT said.)
 The spacecraft is expected to map the Southern Hemisphere in its first year, and the Northern Hemisphere in its second year.

-Like Kepler, TESS will look at variations in the brightness of stars.
+Like Kepler, TESS examines variations in the brightness of stars.
 If an exoplanet passes in front of a star (called a planetary transit), it blocks a portion of the light and causes the brightness to dip.
-The mission is expected to collect thousands of candidate exoplanets, including Earth-sized and "super-Earth sized" planets.
+The mission is expected to collect thousands of candidate exoplanets, including Earth-sized and "super-Earth-size" planets.
 This will help astronomers better understand the structure of solar systems outside of our Earth, and provide insights into how our own solar system formed.